U.S. Physical Therapy to Prese - GuruFocus.com

-U.S. Physical Therapy, Inc. (NYSE: USPH), a national operator of outpatient physical therapy clinics and provider of industrial injury prevention services (the "Company"), today announced that Chris Reading, Chief Executive Officer, will participate in the Credit Suisse 31st Annual Healthcare Conference on Tuesday, November 8, 2022.
-The presentation will cover an overview of the Company.
+U.S. Physical Therapy, Inc. (NYSE: USPH), a national operator of outpatient physical therapy clinics and provider of industrial injury prevention services (the "Company"), today announced that Carey Hendrickson, Chief Financial Officer, and Eric Williams, Chief Operating Officer, will participate in the 14th Annual Southwest Ideas Conference on Wednesday, November 16, 2022.
+On the following Thursday, November 17, 2022, Chris Reading, Chief Executive Officer, will participate in the Stephens Annual Investment Conference.
+The presentations will cover an overview of the Company.

 A copy of USPh’s investor presentation is posted on the Company’s website at www.usph.com.